Gabriella439/slides/liquidhaskell/slides.md

 # Still some waste

-We still have some unnecessary branches:
+Oops!
+We still have some hidden length checks:

 ```haskell
 splitAt :: Int -> ByteString -> (ByteString, ByteString)